RuchiKasireddy/base/docs/software_requirements_specification_final.md

 **How will you ensure it integrates within their ecosystem / software?**

 The data that is produced and added to this software can be helpful to integrate with the system that is used to manage hospitals.
 For example, the data of patients and doctors that oversee a certain patient help to maintain a record of the whole time the patient stays within the hospital and the medication taken place.
-The data collected through this system can be integrated into the management system of hospital to find the beds available, doctor shifts, average occupancy of the hospital and also helps to assign vacated spots to new patients.
-This can overtake the other calender and dashboard systems used by doctors as the dashboard of the current application helps to keep track of daily tasks to go through and also help to maintain records of doctors attendance with every patient.
-The medication data present per patient helps the finance department and the medicinal store of the hospital to keep track of the patients bill of materials used and also helps to upkeep their inventory of medicinal supplies thus also acting as a datasource interms of inventory.
-Thus this system integration within the already existing software will reduce the burden of the employee and centralizes the whole system which can share and get the required data.
+The data collected through this system can be integrated into the management system of hospital to find the beds available, doctor shifts, average occupancy of the hospital and helps to assign vacated spots to new patients.
+This can overtake the other calendar and dashboard systems used by doctor's as the dashboard of the current application helps to keep track of daily tasks to go through and also help to maintain records of doctors attendance with every patient.
+The medication data present per patient helps the finance department and the medicinal store of the hospital to keep track of the patient's bill of materials used and also helps to upkeep their inventory of medicinal supplies thus also acting as a data source in terms of inventory.
+Thus, this system integration within the already existing software will reduce the burden of the employee and centralizes the whole system which can share and get the required data.

 **How will you ensure that it any discovered issues are resolved?**